Fibromyalgia Tender Points vs. Widespread Pain: Tracking Both

 Tender point sensitivity fluctuates.
 It can be severe during a flare and more tolerable on a better day.
 It can shift, with certain points more active at certain times than others.
 Tracking which points are most sensitive on a given day adds a precision layer to your pain log that diffuse pain ratings alone cannot capture.

-Why Tracking Both Matters
+Why Tracking Both Tender Points and Widespread Pain Matters

 If your diffuse pain is worsening but your tender point sensitivity is unchanged, that might point toward a systemic factor like sleep disruption, stress, or an inflammatory trigger.
 If your tender points flare acutely while your overall pain holds steady, that might be a physical trigger, overexertion, cold exposure, or a specific activity that stressed those points.